robertorosero/pyhtonmig/Doc/library/os.rst

    ``'r'``, ``'w'``, or ``'a'``, otherwise a :exc:`ValueError` is raised.

-   On Unix, when the *mode* argument starts with ``'a'``, the *O_APPEND* flag is set on the file descriptor (which the :cfunc:`fdopen` implementation already does on most platforms).
+   On Unix, when the *mode* argument starts with ``'a'``, the *O_APPEND* flag is set on the file descriptor (which the :c:func:`fdopen` implementation already does on most platforms).

    Availability: Unix, Windows.